CagriT/burger-application-reactjs/README.md

 It is basically a burger ordering process.
 You choose the ingredients and then follow the order links.
 You can also see your orders in order link

+To run the project, please run npm install and then npm start.